 This book is a more comprehensive version of The Jazz Piano Book above.
 It's written for all instrumentalists, not just pianists, and covers the theory at a deeper level.

 This book is a classic treasure amongst jazz pianists.
 It's not like any other book on voicings that I've read.
 If you are into modern jazz, especially fourth voicings, there's no better book than Frank's.

 Many jazz pianists get stuck thinking vertically about chords and voicings -- that was certainly true for me.
 Bert's book guides you to think about harmony through melodic lines by applying 3 linear exercises across major and minor ii-V-I chord progressions.

 Phil DeGreg's book is focused mostly on keyboard voicing techniques.
 It serves as a method book as well as a workbook.
 It's quite comprehensive in its application of various types of voicings and movements through chord progressions.

 In the photo above is a leatherbound Moleskine notebook which I use as a practice journal.
 For many years I've recorded each of my practice sessions in journals like these.
 This is the first thing I open when I practice, in order to stay focused and constantly improving.

 This is the same practice journaling technique I use with each of my students, and you can download the journal for your own use for free:

-Jazz-Library is sponsored by Piano With Jonny.
-I was a member at PWJ long before their support.
-With 950+ lessons, 250+ hours of video and a community of thousands of students, its an incredible resource for players at all levels.
+I am a big fan of the Piano With Jonny online learning community, and am proud to be a member of their community.
+With over 1000 lessons, 250+ hours of video and a community of thousands of students, its an incredible resource for players at all levels.